TripTailor-ifgi/TripTailor/README.md

 ## Requirements

 1. This project is based on Docker.
 If necessary, please download the [Docker Desktop App](https://www.docker.com/products/docker-desktop/).
 2. To be able to use the project, a [OpenRouteService API key](https://openrouteservice.org/) is necessary.
-Replace the placeholder <br> `<YOUR API KEY>` with the acutal key in the .env file.
+Replace the placeholder <br> `<YOUR API KEY>` with the actual key in the .env file.

 ## Installation